DisaDevio/Dogtraining_app/README.md

   nvm use 20
   ```

+- **Garmin Connect credentials:** To be able to view details about your activities, a garmin connect account is required.

 ## How to run the application

 This application consists of a React frontend and a Flask backend.